-We have strong core values: open communication, education-based problem-solving, and unwavering, top-quality standards.
+We have strong core values: open communication, education-based problem-solving, smooth customer experience, and unwavering, top-quality standards.
 We always deliver projects on-spec, on-time, and on-budget.
 In the odd case where we don't think we can complete a project to our high standards, we'll simply turn it down.

 Northsail also specializes in helping business owners broaden their knowledge about business and marketing strategies.
 We have a vast array of content and resources, ranging from tips for In-Store Promotions to Email Marketing Strategies.